iomicroservices/baselink-nuxt/content/services/tradespeople/network-engineer/communications-room.md

 From small cabinet installs in home offices to full commercial server rooms, every setup is tailored to your needs — with tidy cable management, surge protection, and scalable infrastructure that can grow with your tech.

 #description
 Once installed, we carry out full system tests to ensure connectivity across all your endpoints.
-Whether you're running IP phones, CCTV, media equipment or business-grade Wi-Fi, we’ll make sure everything is linked up and reliable.
+Whether you're running IP phones, CCTV, media equipment or business-grade Wi-Fi, we'll make sure everything is linked up and reliable.

 #description
 We can also upgrade existing rooms — rerouting cables, installing rack-mounted equipment, or replacing chaotic wiring with labelled, structured systems that are easy to manage and troubleshoot.